chmaha/ReaClassical/docs/terminal_guide.md

 ### Other examples

 - `6v` — Start a new Vertical-workflow project with 6 mixer tracks per folder.
 Use this for a multi-take classical recording session.
+- `6v=Violin,Viola,Cello,Bass,Horn,Oboe` — Same, also naming all 6 mixer tracks in one step.
 - `6h` — Start a new Horizontal-workflow project with 6 tracks, left unnamed for now.
 - `4h=Violin,Viola,Cello,Bass` — Start a new Horizontal-workflow project with 4 named tracks in one step.
 Good for a quick quartet setup where every take lives on the same 4 tracks.
 - `convert=v` — You started in Horizontal (quick setup) but the session turned into a multi-take recording project, so you switch to Vertical without losing existing work.